 - Is very interested in certain things, like numbers, symbols or certain subjects, and remembers lots of information about these things

-- Repeats actions over and over again, like flapping his hands, rocking his body or walking on his toes
+- Repeats actions over and over again, like flapping his hands, spinning in circles, rocking his body or walking on his toes

-- Is hyperactive (very active) or has trouble sitting still or paying attention
+- Is hyperactive (far more active than others) or has trouble sitting still or paying attention

 - Is impulsive (acts without thinking first)

 - Isn’t afraid of dangerous things but is very afraid of harmless things

 - Has temper tantrums often or hurts himself, like by banging his head or biting himself

 - Has different eating or sleeping habits.
 Some children with ASD may eat just a few foods.
 Others may want to eat nonfoods, like dirt or rocks.
 This kind of eating problem is called pica.

 - May have a good memory, especially for numbers, letters, songs, TV jingles or a specific topic

 At each well-child visit, your baby’s provider looks for developmental delays or problems and talks with you about any concerns you may have about your baby’s development.
 This is called developmental monitoring or surveillance.
 The provider monitors (checks) your child as a baby through school age and even later in life if he has problems with social, learning or behavior skills.
 If your baby has any problems that come up during developmental monitoring, he needs developmental screening.